MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTenantDialPlan.md

 ### -Tenant
 Specifies the globally unique identifier (GUID) of your Skype for Business Online tenant account.
-For example: -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308".
+For example: `-Tenant "38aad667-af54-4397-aaa7-e94c79ec2308"`.
-You can find your tenant ID by running this command: Get-CsTenant | Select-Object DisplayName, TenantID
+You can find your tenant ID by running this command: `Get-CsTenant | Select-Object DisplayName, TenantID`

 ```yaml
 Type: Object